scikit-learn-contrib/project-template/user_guide.md

 add your new repository to TravisCI so that it can start building it.
 The `travis.yml` file already contains the configuration required for Travis to build the project.

+### 5. Setting up Coveralls
+[Coveralls](https://coveralls.io/) reports code coverage statistics of your tests on each push.
+Sign up on Coveralls and add your repository so that Coveralls can start monitoring it.
+The project already contains the required configuration for Coveralls to work.

+### 6. Setting up Circle CI
+The project uses [CircleCI](https://circleci.com/) to build its documentation from the `master` branch and host it using [Github Pages](https://pages.github.com/).
+Again, you will need to Sign Up and authorize CircleCI.
+You will also need to modify